Update · May 17, 2026

 No strong proof it improves AI visibility

 This is the honest headline.
-Independent testing has not found a correlation between adding llms.txt and improved citations, Share of Voice, or referral performance from AI platforms.
+The 300,000-domain SE Ranking study is the strongest dataset to date, and it found no effect.
+Independent practitioner testing has also not found a correlation between adding llms.txt and improved citations, Share of Voice, or referral performance from AI platforms.

 The biggest platforms have not backed it

-Google has explicitly said it does not support llms.txt.
+Google has now formally said in its developer documentation that it doesn't use llms.txt.
 OpenAI, Anthropic, and Perplexity have not issued clear guidance endorsing it either.
-If the major platforms were treating it as a real signal, we would have heard by now.
+If the major platforms were treating it as a real signal, we'd have heard by now.

 It can become a distraction and go stale

 If you build it and never maintain it, the value drops even further.
-And if you are spending time on llms.txt while more important issues sit unfixed, that is the wrong order of operations.
+And if you're spending time on llms.txt while more important issues sit unfixed, that's the wrong order of operations.
 The fundamentals still matter more: strong pages, crawlable structure, good schema, and content that actually earns citations.
-Speaking of which, if you want to understand what GEO and AI visibility work actually involves beyond file-level signals, that is worth understanding before you decide where to invest.
+The off-site equivalent is just as load-bearing: LinkedIn is the #2 most-cited domain in AI search, and that publishing layer is doing more for B2B AI visibility right now than any single file-level signal.
+If you want to understand what GEO and AI visibility work actually involves beyond file-level signals, that's worth understanding before you decide where to invest.

 How do you implement an llms.txt file?